-Developer of “Eczema Tracker”, a free app-based solution to help patients track and manage symptoms, and the mother of a child living with eczema.
+Developer of "Eczema Tracker", a free app-based solution to help patients track and manage symptoms, and the mother of a child living with AD.

 Director of Communication for the Association of People Affected by Atopic Dermatitis in Spain and living with severe AD herself.

-Programs Director at the International Alliance of Dermatology Patient Organizations, also known as GlobalSkin.
+Programs Director at the International Alliance of Dermatology Patient Organisations, also known as GlobalSkin.

 This initiative represents just one part of our continued commitment to addressing the unmet needs of the global AD community and empowering people impacted by AD to demand more from their care.

-It’s clear families with AD need more support and now is the time to act.
-That’s why the 2021 ‘Agents of Change’ AD Challenge is focused on helping reduce the impact of AD on family life.
-We’re calling on people around the world to come up with ideas, big or small, to help support families dealing with the daily struggles of this complex chronic disease.
+It's clear families with AD need more support and now is the time to act.
+That's why the 2021 'Agents of Change' AD Challenge was focused on helping reduce the impact of AD on family life.

 Eczema SUPPORT Australia, Australia (2019 Grant Recipient)